jonaskay/pl-conv-prototype/README.md

 ## To-do

-* Ability to authenticate with Spotify and Google
+* Ability to authenticate Google
 * Ability to create playlists to Spotify and YouTube

 ## Acknowledgments